mhevery/jasmine-node/README.md

 what's new
 ----------
+*  Terminal Reporters are now available in the Jasmine Object #184
+*  Done is now available in all timeout specs #199
+*  <code>afterEach</code> is available in requirejs #179
+*  Editors that replace instead of changing files should work with autotest #198
 *  Jasmine Mock Clock now works!
 *  Autotest now works!
 *  Using the latest Jasmine!
-*  Verbose mode tabs describe blocks much more accurately!
+*  Verbose mode tabs <code>describe</code> blocks much more accurately!
 *  Now with more exclamation points!!

 install